*This post is not appropriate for younger audiences.

 The Top 5 Worst English Words

-The words below should be banished from vocabularies and mouths worldwide for various reasons, though, in my humble opinion, mostly for how they sound and mean.
+The words below should be banished from vocabularies and mouths worldwide for various reasons, (in my humble opinion, mostly for how they sound and what they mean).
 Without further ado, in order of disgust and disdain, here are my 5 least favourite English words:

 - Moist (I can’t even believe I just wrote that…)

-- C*&^ (Cringe-inducing every time I hear it.
+- Cu*t (Cringe-inducing every time I hear it.
 Not sure I’ll ever get used to it – even after living abroad in a country that uses this word surprisingly often.)

 - Chalk (I hate chalk, therefore I can’t stand the noun “chalk” either.)

 - Panties (Really?!
 Awful, just awful.
-This includes Panty and Pantyhose – just ridiculous.)
+This includes Panty and Pantyhose – they just sound ridiculous.)

-- Babe/Hun (Mostly I dislike being called “babe/hun”, whether it’s by waitresses, especially those younger than me, or partners, or random other folk, but it also makes me think of the pig in the movies, which then cracks me up when I hear couples call each other this.)
+- Babe/Hun (Mostly I personally dislike being called “babe/hun”, whether by waitresses, especially those younger than me, or partners, or random other folk.
+It also makes me think of the pig, which then cracks me up when I hear couples use this bleh word.)